michanto/cdk-orchestration/API.md

 transforms.TransformHost.hook(construct: IConstruct)
 ```

-This turns a Stack or CfnElement into a transform host.
+Turns a Stack or CfnElement into a transform host.

-Called from the ensureHosted, which itself is called from
+Called the ensureHosted, which itself is called from
-the CfnTransform constructor to ensure that the CfnTransform
+the CfnTransform and TransformBase constructors to ensure that the CfnTransform
 is hosted either by a CfnElement or a Stack.

 ###### `construct`<sup>Required</sup> <a name="construct" id="@michanto/cdk-orchestration.transforms.TransformHost.hook.parameter.construct"></a>